 Any additional records that the Executive Officer requires to be kept in pursuant to section 95489(c)(3)(D), and records that demonstrate compliance with all special limitations and operating conditions specified pursuant to section 95489(c)(3)(D).

-These records shall be submitted to the Executive Officer during the quarterly reporting period specified in section 95491(b).
+These records shall be submitted to the Executive Officer during the quarterly or annual reporting period specified in section 95491(b).

 Credits for Producing or Transporting Crude Oil Using Innovative Methods.
 Credits for producing or transporting crude oil using innovative methods may be generated quarterly or annually, at the discretion of the credit generating party.
-Within 30 days of receiving reports from California refineries detailing crude names and volumes supplied to the refineries during the applicable crediting period, any records requested of the applicant under section 95489(c)(4), and a positive or qualified positive verification of the applicable Project Reports per section 95500, the Executive Officer will determine the number of credits to be issued to the crude oil producer or transporter, joint applicant, or purchasing refinery for the innovative method.
+After receiving reports from California refineries detailing crude names and volumes supplied to the refineries during the applicable crediting period, any records requested of the applicant under section 95489(c)(4), and a positive or qualified positive verification of the applicable Project Reports per section 95500, the Executive Officer will determine the number of credits to be issued to the crude oil producer or transporter, joint applicant, or purchasing refinery for the innovative method.
 An adverse verification statement would result in no credit issuance and Executive Officer investigation.
+Except for carbon capture and sequestration (CCS) projects, the crediting period for projects eligible for credit generation pursuant to section 95489(c) will end no later than December 31, 2040.

 Low-Complexity/Low-Energy-Use Refinery Credit.
 A refinery may receive credit for being a low-complexity and low-energy-use refinery.